MileHacker Logo

 Local Services

-• China Post for mail to other countries.
+• China Post for overseas mail.

 • Limited English outside major hotels.